jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

   the test is green again again.
 I cannot use a number that is smaller than the negative of the total number of items in the :ref:`list<lists>` to :ref:`index the list<test_index_returns_first_position_of_item_in_a_list>`

-* It looks like this is a duplication of the assertRaises_ but it is not, even though the test is green when I remove the second one
+* It looks like this is a repetition of the assertRaises_.
+It is not, even though the test is still green when I remove the second assertRaises_

   .. code-block:: python
     :lineno-start: 23